appacademy/jump-start/jumpstart-files/part3/arrays_readings.md

 Complete the [Codecademy Arrays][Arrays] section if you haven't yet.

 Arrays are useful for maintaining *ordered* collections.
-They are one of the most useful data structures in ruby; learn to use them well!
+They are one of the most useful data structures in ruby; learn to use them wisely!

  [Arrays]: https://www.codecademy.com/courses/ruby-beginner-en-F3loB/0/1?curriculum_id=5059f8619189a5000201fbcb